PTC Student Finds Love of Engineering Technology

 “I reached that point where I liked my job, but I didn’t want to be in that position for the rest of my life,” he said.

-Houchins spoke with several engineers at Eaton and learned about the 2+2 program in electronic engineering technology between Piedmont Technical College and South Carolina State University.
+Houchins spoke with several engineers at Eaton and learned about engineering technology transfer options between Piedmont Technical College and four-year universities.
 He immediately enrolled in the program.

 “I like that I can get a four-year degree and not have to transfer to another campus,” Houchins said.